South Holland, Illinois

 The average humidity across the state is 71%.
 The highest monthly average humidity rating is 78% in the month of December.
 During the summer, the average temperature in Illinois is around 73F.
 The average high summer temperature is around 91F in the month of July.
 In the summer, the average low temperature drops to around 53F during the month of June.
 The average temperature in the winter falls to around 28F.
 During the winter, the average high temperature peaks at around 49F during the month of February.
 The average low temperature during the winter drops to around 10F in the month of January.
 The most precipitation occurs in May with an average of 6.02 inches of precipitation a month.
 On average, the state receives 3.33 inches of precipitation a month.
 On average, Illinois has an air quality index rating of around 37.7 AQI.
 The highest seasonal air quality index rating occurs in the month of May with a rating of 54.5 AQI.
 While residents of Illinois mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Illinois can include floods, earthquakes (moderate), and tornadoes.

 Wildlife to be found in Illinois

 The state of Illinois has a diverse array of plant and animal life.
-Local plant life can consist of bee balm, angelica, black snakeroot, and bird’s foot violet.
-While venturing throughout the state, you might see animals such as the cougar, the eastern red bat, the coyote, or the American black bear.
+Local plant life can consist of blazing star, bloodroot, viola pedata, and angelica.
+While venturing throughout the state, you might see animals such as the coyote, the big brown bat, the cougar, or the American black bear.
 The state animal of Illinois is the white-tailed deer.